Harman-Sahota/Multiple-days-Non-Profits-and-Health-Wellness-Group-B/docs/client-minutes/client-meeting-oct06-11am.md

 ### Summary

 - Communicate with the professor through the repository and avoid interfering with the server.
 Use SSH keys for authentication and collaborate with IT support on virtual machine partitioning.
+Consider using Joomla with Django or FastAPI as alternatives for the project.
+Utilize Git Issues for project management and share research information in the group-wide repository

 >